New Album:

 biography

-Singer/songwriter Lisa Cerbone has quietly built a strong body of work since the 1990s, driven by her love for art and songwriting.
+Singer/songwriter Lisa Cerbone has built a strong body of work since the 1990s, known for her poetic lyrics, hushed vocals, and intricate guitar playing.

-Known for her poetic lyrics and uplifting melodies, Lisa’s music is also characterized by her hushed vocals and intricate finger-style guitar playing.
-Her style reflects influences ranging from Simon & Garfunkel and Joni Mitchell to Sufjan Stevens and Elliott Smith.
-Lisa's keen insight into the human condition adds a subtle depth to her songs, capturing unspoken emotions and fleeting moments with hope.
+Her style reflects influences ranging from Simon & Garfunkel and Joni Mitchell to Elliott Smith.
+Lisa's insight into the human condition adds depth to her songs which are framed by unspoken emotions and fleeting hope.

 Lisa’s debut album, Close Your Eyes, was released in 1995 under Ichiban Records/EMD.
 She followed it with Mercy (Ichiban/EMD), Ordinary Days (Ocean Music), and We Were All Together (Little Scrubby Music).
 While Close Your Eyes and Mercy were more heavily produced and band-oriented, her subsequent independent releases showcase a more intimate style, emphasizing Lisa’s voice, songwriting, and signature sound.

 In addition to her studio work, Lisa has toured France, Portugal, Canada, and the United States.
 Her music has been featured in TV shows and movies and has earned critical acclaim in both the United States and Europe.
-She has also shared the stage with artists such as The Cowboy Junkies, Patty Griffin, and Ben Harper.
+She has also shared the stage with artists such as The Cowboy Junkies, Ben Harper, and Sun Kil Moon.

 Residing in Maryland, Lisa teaches English as a Second Language at Mount St. Mary’s University Seminary, where she works with international students.